 Pure mica is a mineral pulled from the earth in sheets or rock form.
 Once mica is mined, it is transported to a manufacturing facility where it is processed and treated for a number of applications, including makeup.
 During processing, chemicals are used that contaminate the powder.
 Since processing is standard, these chemicals are not listed or disclosed by Big Cosmo.
 Mica is also a skin irritant and can aggravate or cause skin conditions such as acne, rosacea and perioral dermatitis.

 EWG rating “2”.
 Iron oxides are naturally occurring mineral deposits.
-Iron Oxides used in cosmetic products is an inorganic compound consisting of any one or combinations of synthetically prepared iron oxides that includes hydrated forms of iron oxides.
-These compounds are used as the pigments and coloring.
+Iron Oxides used in cosmetic products is an inorganic compound consisting of any one or combination of synthetically prepared iron oxides that include hydrated forms of iron oxides.
+These compounds are used as pigments and coloring.
 Iron Oxides used in cosmetic and personal care products are synthetic.
 Because some of the starting materials for synthetic Iron Oxide may come from the earth there may be trace amounts of heavy metals present.

 Hydrous magnesium silicate – which goes by the alter egos of French chalk, asbestine, beaver white and agalite – possesses anticaking properties, which allows cosmetics to be applied to the skin very smoothly.
 This naturally occurring, widely used mineral has been a staple of infant care for centuries but has nevertheless been deemed potentially carcinogenic, particularly with respect to the lungs and ovaries.